Chapter 3 - Healthcare Infection Incidents, Outbreaks and Data Exceedance

 3.11 COVID-19 Antimicrobial Resistance and Healthcare Associated Infection (ARHAI) reporting requirements

 Reporting should be led by the IPCT.
-Reporting of COVID-19 can be split into the following:
+Reporting of COVID-19 should occur on recognition of a COVID-19 cluster

 - A cluster should be assessed using the Healthcare Infection Incident Assessment Tool (HIIAT) as per Appendix 14 of the NIPCM.